ElifAksitt/planeTicket/README.md

 # planeTicket
-Business and economy seat reservations.
+ Its a C# project where Business and economy seat reservations.
 It shows passenger information and reserved seat occupied and brings vacant seat numbers.